daniel769/freeze-frame-validator/README.md

 ### Assumptions
 * The program and Class _FreezeValidator_ runs on already valid generated ffmpeg freezedecets reports
-* input files contains pair only of `lavfi.freezedetect.freeze_start` and `lavfi.freezedetect.freeze_end` although a valid input can contain a `lavfi.freezedetect.freeze_start` without its matching `lavfi.freezedetect.freeze_end`
+* input files contains pairs of `lavfi.freezedetect.freeze_start` and `lavfi.freezedetect.freeze_end` although a valid input can contain a `lavfi.freezedetect.freeze_start` without its matching `lavfi.freezedetect.freeze_end`
 * The program should be run only from the repo parent directory, and the generated files should reside there also,
 and match `*_freeze*.txt` wildcard (and not any other file in this location)